 The adoption of the SaaS model, is, indeed, increasing across industries.
 Consider these impressive SaaS business stats:

-- The global spendings on SaaS R&D equal almost 20% of all corporate R&D in the US.
+- Global spendings on SaaS R&D equal almost 20% of all corporate R&D in the US.

-- Asia Pacific and North America are leaders in SaaS adoption.
+- The Asia Pacific and North America are leaders in SaaS adoption.

-- The leading SaaS company is Salesforce, with market capital currently exceeding $ 210 billion.
+- Salesforce, the leading SaaS company, with market capital currently exceeding US $210 billion.

 - The overall number of players in the global SaaS providers market has reached 15,529 in 2020.